John Martin's: Decline, acquisition and closure

 By the 1980s, department store retailing was becoming increasingly competitive, and regional chains were under pressure to consolidate – to increase sales and cut costs (by spreading fixed overhead costs over a broader store network).
-John Martin's department store competitors were expanding nationally – for example, Myer acquired Lindsay's (the basis for their "Target" chain), Boans and Grace Brothers.
+John Martin's department store competitors were expanding nationally – for example, Myer acquired Lindsay's (the basis for its Target chain), Boans and Grace Bros.
 Then, food and discount retailer Coles took over Myer in 1985.
 Also, the discount store phenomenon was gaining momentum, with Kmart and Target expanding rapidly, and the establishment of Big W.

 Another pressure was the increased availability of bank credit cards.
-Before 1974, when Australian banks introduced "Bankcard", the majority of retail purchase credit was offered by department stores through "in house" credit cards.
-John Martin's was a major credit card issuer, with their distinctive "orange" credit card facilitating purchases in their stores.
+Before 1974, when Australian banks introduced Bankcard, the majority of retail purchase credit was offered by department stores through "in house" credit cards.
+John Martin's was a major credit card issuer, with its distinctive orange credit card facilitating purchases in their stores.
 The wide availability of credit which was not tied to a particular store gave customers additional freedom to shop in a broader range of stores.

 Against this background, John Martin's operated in a significantly more challenging business environment.
 In the early 1980s the publicly listed company was the subject of takeover activity.
 During this time, at one stage the major shareholder was prominent retailer Solomon Lew.
-Ultimately, ownership settled in 1985 when the Adelaide Steamship Company controlled David Jones Limited acquired "Johnnies".
+Ultimately, ownership settled in 1985 when the Adelaide Steamship Company-controlled David Jones acquired John Martin's.